 Voodoo Folklore, Witchcraft Folklore and Voodoo Legends of New Orleans!
 Ms. Kalila Smith, native New Orleans Voodoo & Witchcraft practitioner, provides us a glimpse into the history of Witchcraft Folklore, Hollywood’s Witchcraft and Voodoo Legends in New Orleans.
-She has published so many books, papers and historical tours on this topic; I couldn’t have found a more renowned expert on Witchcraft, New Orleans Voodoo & folklore legends.
+Please scroll down for this multi-part article on both Witchcraft Folklore of New Orleans, New Orleans Voodoo Folklore and Voodoo Legends.

 Werewolves on the other hand, were believed to have either been cursed by a witch or perhaps the witch itself had the ability to transform into a wolf through ritual.
 Often times, the afflicted was born under a curse.
 On the night of the full moon, the victim would transform into a wolf and roam the countryside killing and eating its victims.
 In many cases, if the werewolf is injured, it is transformed back to human form revealing its identity.